Maharashtra Cricket Association Stadium

 The design included facilities for members at a range of levels: from corporate boxes and a member’s pavilion, to leisure amenities such as a swimming pool and spa.
 The terraces were located with the sport in mind, aiming to align spectators with the wickets to provide the best vantage point.
 We undertook parametric modelling to boost the ‘C-values’ (the quality of vision from the seat to the event); as a result, stands were elevated to maximise views for those members on the lower tiers.

 First, we used finite element analysis on data from recent earthquakes and were able to predict how the structure would behave under severe stress, pinpointing weak areas.
-We specified a weighty in-situ concrete base, bearing onto basalt strata, which anchors the superstructure.
+We specified a weighty in-situ concrete base, bearing onto basalt stratum, which anchors the superstructure.

-Lightweight tiers formed from steel and precast concrete span up to 24 m, with short fabric canopies over the east and west stands and a 50 m long canopy over the south-facing pavilion to simultaneously keep spectators in the shade and reduce shadow on the pitch itself.
+Lightweight tiers formed from steel and precast concrete span up to 24 m, with short fabric canopies over the east and west stands and a 50 m-long canopy over the south-facing pavilion to simultaneously keep spectators in the shade and reduce shadow on the pitch itself.
 Strengthening elements such as the circulation cores provide a light, reasonably flexible structure with extra bracing.

 International cricket stadium designed to withstand seismic activity